xmengkinaxis/CPP/System Design Interview Checklist.md

 The new problem introduced by replication:
 1. consistency

 Replication: the duplication of critical components or functions of a system, in the form of a backup or fail-safe (for fault tolerance) or to improve actual system performance (for load balancing); make multiple copies of data and store them on different servers. sharing information must ensure consistency between redundant resources. remove the single points of failures and provide backups in a crisis.
 It improves the availability, durability, reliability of data across the system.
-It can achieve load balance and fault tolerance. e.g. Primary and secondary, primary-replica relationship
+It can achieve load balance and fault tolerance. e.g. Primary and secondary, primary-replica relationship <br>
+refers to keeping multiple copies of the data at various nodes(preferably geographically distributed) to achieve availability, scalability, and performance; the concepts of replication and partitioning go together; comes with the complexities, due to frequent changes, consistencies, concurrent writes, and fault tolerances<br>
 1. Keeping data geographically closer to the consumers of data
 2. Tolerate failure in case some parts of the system fail.
 3. Scale the number of machines that can serve read queries.

+Replication types (need a trade-off between data consistency and availability) (dimension #1)
+* Synchronous: success after the primary node receive the acknowledgment from all secondary nodes; pro: all secondary nodes are update to date; con: high latency if a secondary crashed without any acknowledge
+* Asynchronous: report success after primary node updating itself; pro: the primary can continue its work even if all secondary node are down; con: written data might be lost if the primary node is down

+Data replication models (dimension #2)
+* Single leader or primary-secondary replication; appropriate for read-heavy and read resilient, but not for write-heavy; primary is the bottleneck and the single point of failure;
+* Multi-leader replication; conflict when concurrent writes on the same data on the leaders; avoid conflicts, last-write-wins, or custom logic to handle conflicts
+* Peer-to-peer or leaderless replication; quorums to solve the write-write inconsistency;

 Partitioning (Horizontal or Vertical): the technique to break a big Database into many smaller parts, and the process of distributing/splitting up a database/table across a set of servers.
 So that each database can only manage a subset of the data.
 It is to improve the manageability, performance, scalability, availability (fault tolerance), and load balancing of an application; access only a smaller fraction of data to run a query faster as there is less data to scan; reduce the overall response time
 Partitioning of relational data usually refers to decomposing your tables either row-wise (horizontally) or column-wise (vertically).